 Jon Rodney is CIPC's Communications Manager, based in Oakland.
 Jon uses his passion for language to lift up the voices of immigrant communities in the media.
 During his tenure, he has developed communications strategies which have secured hundreds of pro-immigrant news hits.
 He's also provided training and support to many grassroots groups.
 Jon previously managed communications and development at the East Bay Alliance for a Sustainable Economy.
 Jon is a graduate of UC Berkeley in Spanish Language and Literature, and speaks both Spanish and modern standard Arabic.

-Gina Da Silva is CIPC's Program Coordinator based in Oakland.
+Gina Da Silva is CIPC's Policy Advocate, based in Sacramento.
+From 2011 to May 2014, Gina was CIPC's Program Coordinator.
 Before coming to CIPC, Gina she spent several years in the Republic of Panama as the manager of a hotel.
 Prior to this she worked with the Women of Color Resource Center in Oakland as the Peace & Solidarity Intern.
 Gina is a graduate of the University of San Francisco in Politics and International Studies, with a focus on Latin American Studies and Peace and Conflict Studies.

 Betzabel Estudillo is CIPC's Health Policy Coordinator based in Los Angeles.
 Previously, she was the Community Coordinator for the CLEAN Carwash Campaign organizing immigrant carwash workers in Los Angeles.
 While in graduate school she interned with the Los Angeles County Department of Mental Health analyzing health policies and providing best practices when working with immigrants.
 She has also been a community organizer in multiple immigrant youth groups including IDEAS at UCLA, DREAM Team Los Angeles, Graduates Reaching a Dream Deferred (GRADD) and the CIRCLE Project.
 She obtained her M.S.W from the University of California Los Angeles, Luskin School of Public Affairs and a B.A. in Political Science from the University of California Los Angeles.